 Richard K. Vehe, MD, director of the Division of Pediatric Rheumatology at University of Minnesota Medical School in Minneapolis

 Jennifer Weiss, MD, pediatric rheumatologist, Hackensack Meridian Health in New Jersey

 Kevin Winthrop, MD, a specialist in infectious disease epidemiology at OHSU School of Medicine in Portland, Oregon

 Q: What’s a coronavirus?

-But the data that goes into that calculation keeps changing, and there are various ways to do the calculation, which means right now there is no one agreed upon answer.
-However, a February 2020 review in the Journal of Travel Medicine found that overall, most scientists’ estimates are hovering roughly around a 3 R0, with some being higher and some lower.
+But the data that goes into that calculation keeps changing, and there are various ways to do the calculation, which means right now there is not one agreed-upon answer.
+However, a February 2020 review in the Journal of Travel Medicine found that overall, most scientists’ estimates are around 3 R0, with some being higher and some lower.
 That means one person can infect three others, a transmission rate far higher than the seasonal flu, with significant consequences.
 The number of people infected grows exponentially.
-The 3 R0 will likely change as more reliable data is gathered, and lead to greater consensus.
+The 3 R0 will likely change as more reliable data is gathered and lead to greater consensus.